RayHightower/RayHightower.com/_posts/2022-11-14-solving-the-upper-limit-problem.markdown

 <img src="/images/generic-thermostat.jpg" align="right" width="150" padding="10" alt="The Big Leap by Gay Hendricks - Thermostat" title="Thermostat - The Big Leap by Gay Hendricks - Thermostat" />

 Hendricks has observed that we humans are equipped with an internal "thermostat" that sets an upper limit on our performance.
-When we achieve more than we believe we deserve, we engage in self-sabotage, thereby pulling our performance back down to the "acceptable" level set by the thermostat.
+When we produce better results than we believe we deserve, the thermostat kicks in and we engage in self-sabotage.
+We pull our our performance back down to the "acceptable" level set by the thermostat.
 The thermostat controls our performance.

 For most of us, the thermostat level was set in early childhood, before we learned think for ourselves.
-Parents, teachers, kids on the schoolyard, authority figures, peers... all have a role in setting our early thermostat.
+Teachers, parents, kids on the schoolyard, authority figures, co-workers, peers... all have a role in setting our early thermostat.
+Most of us live with that initial (limited) setting for the rest of our lives.

 Fortunately, once we know that the thermostat exists, we can take action.

 ### Humanity's Upper Limit

 Once Hendricks discovered the upper limit problem patter, he began to see its manifestations everywhere.
+We can see the upper limit problem played out on a global scale.
 For example:

 * Humans enjoy a period of peace and then plunge into a war.
 * Humans create a time of econoimic expansion, then we go into a recession or depression.

-It appears that collectively, as a species, we have a lmiited tolerance for feeling good.
-We do something to mess it up.
+Back and forth, back and forth.
+Any time we reach a high performce level, we pull ourselves back to an "acceptable" level.
+To paraphrase Hendricks' granddaughter, we have a lmiited tolerance for feeling good, and we do something to mess it up.

 ### Why We Have an Upper Limit